juhannam/gct634-ai613-2021/hw1/readme.md

 - Analyzing different characteristics of musical instrument tones and extracting them in a numerical form

 ## Dataset
 We use a subset of the [NSynth dataset](https://magenta.tensorflow.org/datasets/nsynth) which is a large collection of musical instrument tones from the Google Magenta project.
 The subset has 10 classes of different musical instruments, including bass, brass, flute, guitar, keyboard, mallet, organ, reed, string and vocal.
 For our expriment, it is split into training, validation and test sets.
-For each class, the training set has 100 audio samples and both validation and test sets have 20 audio samples.
+For each class, the training set has 110 audio samples and the validation set have 30 audio samples.
 You can download the subset [here](https://drive.google.com/drive/folders/1uewIV8Mm4xXCYnkj9nglg5TFsbpnpgDE?usp=sharing).

 Once you downloaded the dataset, make sure that you have the following files and folders.